 First on the list, is an affordable budget pick – the Timex Men’s Expedition Classic.
 It has an overall casual design that will look good on you in any of your missions or adventures.

 Its 39mm case is made of resin-covered by a scratch-resistant acrylic dial window, paired with the green band made of mixed leather and nylon with a buckle clasp.
 This timepiece weighs only 3.20 ounces.

 It has a digital display that primarily shows the time as powered by a Japanese quartz movement.
 Yet it also shows the day of the week and the date on the default display just above the time.
 It also has the usual stopwatch, countdown timer, and alarm functions.
-Its dial is also equipped with Indiglo backlight that will allow you to see the display even at night.
+Its dial is also equipped with an Indiglo backlight that will allow you to see the display even at night.